-Sometimes it may be unstructured, for example, if you are new to the organization, while in other cases your plan will be much more precise because you will be more familiar with the details.
+Sometimes it may be unstructured, for example, if you are new to the organization, while in other cases, your plan will be much more precise because you will be more familiar with the details.
 In any case, be prepared for the Gemba walk.
 Otherwise, it will be inefficient.

 Now, let’s define some basic steps.

-- Prepare your team.
+Prepare your team.
 The team that will be observed should be prepared for what is going to happen.
 All team members need to have a clear understanding that the Gemba walk is a common process where the final destination is continuous improvement.
-This way workers will feel much more comfortable and willing to collaborate.
+This way, workers will feel much more comfortable and willing to collaborate.

-- Record your observations.
+Record your observations.
 Don’t make suggestions during the walk.
 Write down everything that grabs your attention or even record it with your smartphone.
 In some cases, you will probably be tempted to offer a solution immediately, but this would be wrong.
 Leave the analysis for later.
 You will be much more precise after you have all the facts available.
-Furthermore, the broad overview can offer you opportunities to use effective problem-solving tools such as PDCA cycle.
+Furthermore, the broad overview can offer you opportunities to use effective problem-solving tools such as the PDCA cycle.
 Much better than an instant gut feeling.

-- Follow-up.
+Follow-up.
 Even if you don’t find anything significant during your Gemba walk, you need to share with the team what you have learned or seen.
 Otherwise, the team will only have the feeling of being watched.
-If you are going to take actions after the walk, inform the team about the upcoming changes and why they are necessary.
+If you are going to take action after the walk, inform the team about the upcoming changes and why they are necessary.